shuailin10/Question-Library/Examples/Probability_theory/chp3.md

 (this way a lot of studies in special function applies)
 > why it's called "hypergeometric"?

 -- geometric distribution is Bernoulli with replacement, and asks about the number X of Bernoulli trials needed to get one success.
+Their relation: [here](https://stats.stackexchange.com/questions/90605/why-are-the-geometric-distribution-and-hypergeometric-distribution-called-as-suc) *still don't quite get it*

 ## Q1.2 properties for this distribution?
 ### Q1.2.1 summary stats: mean, quantiles of h?